griptape-ai/griptape-sample-structures/griptape-aws-bill-pdf-to-csv/README.md

 #### As a Data Source

 Once created in Griptape Cloud, you can specify this [Structure as a Data Source](https://docs.griptape.ai/latest/griptape-cloud/data-sources/create-data-source/#Structure(Experimental)) if you wish to ingest the CSV formatted data as a Data Source.
-When running as a Data Source it will still save the output spreadsheet to your Bucket so you may download the generated CSV for validation.
+When running as a Data Source it will still save the output spreadsheet to your Bucket so you may download the generated CSV for validation with `download.py`.